translate/virtaal/docs/localising_virtaal.rst

 extra terminology sources, translation memory services, machine translation services is usually very simple.

-Check if your language is already supported with :doc:`autoterm` and talk to the Virtaal developers about adding support for your language.
+Check if your language is already supported with :doc:`automatic terminology assistance <autoterm>` and talk to the Virtaal developers about adding support for your language.

 .. _localising_virtaal#user_interface_localisation: